boazbk/crypto/lec_03_pseudorandom-generators.md

 * Bob  reveals what he sent in the previous stage and if it was case I, their output is $b$, and if it was case II, their output is $1-b$.
 >
 It can be shown that (assuming the protocol is completed) the output is a random coin, which neither Alice or Bob can control or predict with more than negligible advantage over half.
 (Trying to formalize this and prove it is an excellent exercise.)
+>
+TODO: this remark is better made into its own section, since it doesn't quite relate to the proof.

 ## What do pseudorandom generators actually look like?